diazharizky/julo-mini-wallet/README.md

 ## Instructions

-The following are the instructions to run the app in your local
+The following are the instructions to run the app on your local

 ### Build the app